INGENUITY AT WORK

 Next, cut your angles.
 Make sure to measure precisely a 45 degree angle and make a mark with a pencil.
 For the cutting, like everything else, there are different ways to attack this.
 You can use a miter saw, a table saw, or a miter box and hand saw.
 Since I don't have a lot of room at home or in my garage, and I need the exercise, I opted for the miter box and handsaw.
 Make the 45-degree cut on one end of all four boards.

 This is where the math comes in.
-The frame was supposed to fit a print that is 11 x 14.
+The picture frame was supposed to fit a print that is 11 x 14.
 So, when the frame is glued, it should measure 11 x 14 inside the rabbets on the back of the frame that provide a lip to support the glass, matt and mounted print.

 Once the boards are cut you should have four sides with 45-degree angles cut on both ends.